suryanandanbabbar/Scout/README.md

 3. **Capabilities / Info**
    - *Microphone*: Add **`NSMicrophoneUsageDescription`** to Info with a clear string (already added in `Info.plist`).
-   - *Music & Shazam*: Add **Apple Music** and **ShazamKit** capabilities in Signing & Capabilities.
-Also ensure **`NSAppleMusicUsageDescription`** is present (already added).

-4. **MusicKit Developer Token (optional but recommended for lyrics)**
-   - Create a developer token (Apple Developer account).
-   - Set it at runtime in `LyricsService.swift` (see `// TODO: Set your developer token`).
-   - Without a token, song matching still works; lyrics may be unavailable.

-5. **Run on a real device** for mic + audio; Simulator has limited mic behavior.
+4. **Run on a real device** for mic + audio; Simulator has limited mic behavior.

 ---

 ## Architecture

-- `Sources/Models` — lightweight data models (notes/chords/song info).
+- `Models` — Lightweight data models (notes/chords).
-- `Sources/Services` — audio capture (AVAudioEngine), Shazam matching (ShazamKit), DSP (pitch + chroma + chord), lyrics (MusicKit).
+- `Services` — Handles audio capture (`AudioManager`) and Digital Signal Processing for chord/note detection (`ChordDetector`).
-- `Sources/Views` — SwiftUI screens and piano keyboard animation.
+- `Views` — All SwiftUI screens, including the main content view, piano keyboard, and audio visualizer.
-- `Sources/Utils` — helpers, smoothing, circular buffers, frequency maps.

-DSP is deliberately simple and efficient (44.1kHz mono).
-It’s not studio-grade, but works for common pop/rock harmonies and sustained notes.
+- `Utils` — Helper files for DSP configuration and smoothing audio data.

+The DSP is designed to be simple and efficient, making it suitable for real-time analysis on a mobile device.

 ---

-## Known Limitations / Notes
+## Known Limitations

-- **Lyrics**: Availability depends on Apple Music catalog and user’s subscription.
-Dev token + user authorization required.
-Falls back if not available.
-- **Chords**: Estimation uses a classical chroma/template approach; rapid modulations or complex jazz voicings will be approximated.
+- **Chords**: The detection uses a classical chroma/template approach.
+It works well for common pop and rock harmonies but may approximate more complex jazz voicings or rapid modulations.
-- **Latency**: Kept low via 2048-sample hop (~46ms at 44.1kHz).
-Tune `DSPConfig` to trade accuracy vs. latency.
-- **Legal**: Ensure your usage complies with Apple Music & ShazamKit terms for production deployment.
+- **Latency**: Tuned for low latency to feel responsive.
+You can adjust the settings in `DSPConfig.swift` to trade accuracy for lower latency if needed.

 ---